artefactual-labs/decision-spoa/README.md

 ./build/decision-configcheck --root /etc/decision-policy
 ```

-The command loads and compiles `policy.yml`; it exits non-zero on parse errors, invalid CIDR blocks, bad regular expressions, or missing defaults.
+The command loads and compiles `policy.yml` and `context.yml`.
+It exits non-zero on parse errors, invalid CIDR blocks, bad regular expressions, unknown match fields, or missing defaults.
+When `context.yml` is present it also reads the HMAC secret (if configured) and prints a brief summary (counts and hash mode).

 ### Rule Design Tips